nicolaspe/itp_icm/class01/01_class.md

 ![dice example](0104_dice.png)

 > You're not supposed to KNOW those functions.
 Learning to program is learning how to search for these language-specific functions.

+### p5.js library
+Is a *library* of JavaScript that runs on it, but has an array of extra functions that make your life easier.
+It is focused on visual artists.
+(Other libraries are d3, react, angular, node.js... and thousands more!)
+> Libraries are collection of functions that someone created and collect them for others to use.

+Running JavaScript on a web browser you can edit the content of the web site (local copy). p5.js has built-in functions to draw on the browser.

+Because it's convenient, we're going to use the [p5.js web editor: alpha.editor.p5js.org](http://alpha.editor.p5js.org). **Sign up for an account to save your work.** On the left hand, you can write your code; and on the right hand, you run it.
+You can  *Sketches* are p5js files you run on your web browser.
+Computer screens are laid out as a grid of *pixels*, where **(0,0) is the upper-left hand corner**.

+p5.js needs a *setup function* and a *draw function*.
+On the *setup* you specify the *size* (and *background*) of the sketch.
+- `createCanvas(width, height);`
+- `background(color);`
+  - `color` values are expressed between 0-255.

+To draw on the sketch, you can use some of these functions:
+- `ellipse(posX , posY, width, height);` ellipse centered on (posX, posY).
+- `rect(posX, posY, width, height);` rectangle with the upper-left corner on (posX, posY).
+- `quad(x1, y1, x2, y2, x3, y3, x4, y4)` quadrilateral shape

+To "change the color on your paintbrush" you can use:
+- `fill(color)`
+- `stroke(color)`

+**Syntax**: JavaScript calls the functions in the order they are written.
+If you call the *background* after drawing something, it will get covered by the background!

+> No one remembers all the parameters of the functions.
+You just look them up on the language-specific **[reference](https://p5js.org/reference/)**.

+### Assignment
+- Watch the videos!
+- Create your own drawing with only these simple commands
+- Write a blog post on **how computation applies to your interests**.